TimeRef.com

 Edward starts another Scottish campaign

-After staying briefly at the Abbey of Bury St. Edmunds, Edward I travelled north to Carlisle.
-His son, Edward (II) of Caernarvon remained at the Abbey for a week longer, living as a monk, before following his father.
+After staying briefly at the Abbey of Bury St. Edmunds, King Edward I travelled north to Carlisle.
+His son, Edward (II) of Caernarfon remained at the Abbey for a week longer, living as a monk, before following his father.
 The king ensured his standard had been blessed by every holy relic that the Abbey possessed. ¹

 Jul